dbindel/siagla/README.md

 Ideally, if I've made data entry errors, someone will be able to call me on it.

+## SIMAX papers

+Information on recent SIMAX papers is automatically scraped from the SIMAX RSS feed by the `_util/parse-simax-feed.py` script.
+The current database is saved in YAML format in `_data/simax.yml`.
+The scraper runs automatically once a day; if there are any new papers, this will trigger a site re-generation.
+The `simax.html` template is automatically populated from the ten most recent papers, displayed in reverse chronological order immediately after the introductory text.

+Unfortunately, Jekyll doesn't seem happy to convert UTF-8 to HTML entities on the fly, so the scraper script does the conversion (and saves the version with HTML entities in the database).

 ## Prizes and officers

 Information about the officers is saved in `_data/officers.yml`;